Mannlicher M1893: History

 Deliveries started in 1893, and by 1907 more than 100,000 rifles were in service.
 After the end of the Second Balkan War, Romania ordered 200,000 more rifles, however, only about 100,000 of these were delivered due to the start of the First World War.
 Rifles which were not delivered entered service with the Austro-Hungarian Army.
 The assembled rifles in the original caliber were designated as "6.5mm M.93 Rumänisches Repetier Gewehr".
 Unassembled rifles were modified to accommodate the 8×50mmR Mannlicher cartridge and issued to Austrian Landwehr units.
 When Romania entered the war in 1916, around 373,000 rifles and 60,000 carbines were in service with the Romanian Army.
-These were distributed to the infantry and Vânători regiments, while carbines were issued to cavalry, cyclists and Vânători units.
+These were distributed to the infantry and Vânători regiments, while carbines were issued to cavalry, cyclists and Vânători units as well as the Gendarmerie and the military aviation.
 Many rifles were destroyed or captured during the Romanian campaign.
 At the end of the war, only 82,000 rifles were still in service with Romania.
+With the adoption of the ZB rifle (vz.
+24), the Mannlicher rifles and carbines were transferred to second-line troops and the Gendarmerie, where they remained in use until the end of World War II.

 Following the war, 8mm M93 rifles were given as war reparations to Czechoslovakia and Yugoslavia.
 The Yugoslav rifles, designated as "Puška 8mm M93", were captured by the Germans in World War II.
 The Germans referred to these rifles as "8mm Puschka M93/30 Rumänisches".
 The Romanian Mannlicher also saw some service in the Spanish Civil War by Spanish Republicans and captured by the Nationalists.
 It is unknown how these rifles were obtained.